gilzilberfeld/webinar-exploration-ai/d01_Charter_suggestions_UI/s1_prompt.md

-"I want test charters for https://www.saucedemo.com/.
+"I want test charters for https://ecommerce-playground.lambdatest.io/.
-The main page is at: https://www.saucedemo.com/v1/index.html.
+The main page is at: https://ecommerce-playground.lambdatest.io/index.php?route=common/home.
 This is a sample e-commerce site.
-The main page contains logging credentials you can use.
 You can also buy things without actual money.

 I want charters around the following: